Asmitagorti/sorting/README.md

 Sorting Algorithms in C 🧮🚀
-Welcome to the Sorting Playground! 🎢 This repository is your one-stop destination for exploring and understanding various sorting algorithms in C. Whether you're a beginner or a coding wizard, these implementations will help you master the art of arranging numbers in order—because chaos is fun, but sorted chaos is better! 😎
+This repository give an understanding of various sorting algorithms in C.

 📌 What's Inside?